ihmeuw/vivarium/docs/source/concepts/crn.rst

     Decision points are an important concept here and worth talking about explicitly.
-Within a simulation and specifically within a single time step, decisions need to be made: does a machine lose power? does a person contract a disease? does a robot move to the left etc. Each of these questions we consider a decision point and each should have a dedicated set (or :class:`RandomnessStream <vivarium.framework.randomness.RandomnessStream>`
+Within a simulation and specifically within a single time step, decisions need to be made: does a machine lose power? does a person contract a disease? does a robot make a widget? etc. Each of these questions we consider a decision point and each should have a dedicated set (or :class:`RandomnessStream <vivarium.framework.randomness.RandomnessStream>`
     as we will discuss shortly) of random numbers to make the decision.